sikaeducation/curriculum/courses/501/standards/write-resumes-cover-letters/topics/resumes-intro/README.md

 ### Accomplishments

-Awards, volunteer work, or unique credentials
+Awards, volunteer work, or unique credentials.
 This section serves a couple purposes:

 * Showcasing impressive parts of your background that don't fit into any of the other sections
 * Signaling attractive values or attributes that are hard to quantify otherwise, such as dedication and generosity